-■ 122.
+■ 121.
 4-H Project Runway

-First up in this ultimate of hands-on sessions will be a team project you'll create from a few materials in just one hour and then show off on the runway.
-Then you'll use your tees and your own or the provided recycled fabric and trim to create your own fabulous designs.
+You'll start this session with a team project to see what you can create with limited materials in just one hour, then show off your creations on the runway.
+The second day, you'll use your tees and the recycled fabric and trim that is provided or that you brought to design and create an individual project.
 Bring your imagination and three T-shirts (new or old), a pair of sharp scissors, a roll of duct tape, and (optional) recycled fabric and trim.
-Age 11 and up.
+Age II and up.